top of page

 Book Review: Juggler by Deepika Khurana

-Deepika Khurana’s Juggler , published by Vishwakarma Publications, enters the space of Indian fiction through the contained world of a travelling circus.
+Journalist Deepika Khurana’s Juggler, published by Vishwakarma Publications, enters the space of Indian fiction through the contained world of a traveling circus.
 At its center is Bobo, a dwarf who works as a clown in the Triumph Circus, performing humor for audiences while carrying an unresolved personal history.
 The circus offers him visibility, but not necessarily freedom from his past.
-The narrative gradually reveals that Bobo is also Sikander, a name connected to an earlier life
+The narrative gradually reveals that Bobo is also Sikander, a name connected to an earl

 Style Essentials Edit Team